hqjb91/blog-articles/06-08-2024-Clean-Archictecture.md

+---
+title: Clean Architecture
+published: 2024-06-08
+description: Clean Architecture flips the dependency of traditional layered archictecture.
+This decouples the application from the infrastructure and UI/API layers, allowing for more flexibility with regards to making infrastructural changes.
+---

 #### Layered Architecture

 A standard way to architecture application is the layered architecture.
 Where we typically have four layers : Infrastructure {'<-'} Domain {'<-'} Business {'<-'} Presentation with the dependency following inwards and there is a close coupling between the levels